TMackay-Champion/LinaForma/TheriakDomino_tools/E1_composition_calculator/README.md

 ## Code (E1_comp.m)
 1) composition = '???'.
 This should be the name of the input file containing the bulk composition information (e.g., "input_comp.csv").
+2) mole_H2O = ?.
+This is the mole percent of water you wish to add to your final composition.

-2) sample_name = '???'.
-Give your sample a name!
+3) sample_name = '???'.
+This is the sample name.

-3) TD_output = '?'.
+4) TD_output = '?'.
 This controls the output of THERIAK-DOMINO (see the program documentation for more detail).
+5) monazite_fraction = ?.
+This is the ratio of monazite to apatite in the rock, and allows for an appropriate Ca correction in the bulk composition.
+Apatite contains Ca whereas monazite does not.

 ## Outputs
 The code will output a therin.txt file which looks like this: